Release Notes for JMRI 4.9.2 release

 - Reader board discovery is now in its own class so that the message/reply sequence no longer interferes with the polling messages.

-- Work by Paul Bender and Bob Milhaupt on improving how "throttle stealing" is handled.
+- Work by Paul Bender and Bob Milhaupt on improving how "throttle stealing"

 New / Updated decoder definitions